 Rachel Rensink-Hoff – Conductor

 Dr. Rachel Rensink-Hoff is Associate Professor of Music at the Brock University Marilyn I. Walker School of Fine & Performing Arts, Conductor of the Brock University Choir and Sora Singers, and Artistic Director of the Avanti Chamber Singers.
-Prior to her appointment at Brock University, Rachel spent eight years on faculty at McMaster University.
+She is founder of the Niagara Choral Workshop summer program for choral teachers and conductors and host of an online guest choral series, Shared Perspectives.
+Prior to her appointment at Brock University, she spent eight years on faculty at McMaster University.

-Rachel and choirs under her direction have been the recipients of numerous honours and awards.
-She is the 2014 winner of the prestigious Leslie Bell Prize for Choral Conducting awarded by the Ontario Arts Council.
-That same year she was also a nominee for the McMaster Student Union Teaching Awards.
-Her McMaster Women’s Choir was awarded first prize in their category of the 2015 National Choral Competition for Amateur Choirs and the Avanti Chamber Singers was named “Most Promising New Adult Ensemble” in 2019.
+She and choirs under her direction have been the recipients of numerous honours and awards.
+Rachel is the 2014 winner of the prestigious Leslie Bell Prize for Choral Conducting awarded by the Ontario Arts Council.
+Her university women’s choir earned first prize in their category of the 2015 National Choral Competition for Amateur Choirs and in 2019 the Avanti Chamber Singers was named “Most Promising New Adult Ensemble.”

 Awarded the 2010 Choral Canada National Choral Award for Outstanding Dissertation, Rachel has published numerous articles on choral pedagogy and repertoire in the Choral Journal, Anacrusis, and the Canadian Music Educator.
-Her ongoing work focuses on conductor training and mentorship, choral repertoire, singing and wellbeing, and the creative processes of choral rehearsal and performance.
-She is the founder of the Brock University Summer Choral Workshop program for conductors and educators and has recently launched a new annual guest speaker series, Shared Perspectives.
+Her ongoing work focuses on conductor training and mentorship, singing and wellbeing, and the conductor’s creative processes in rehearsal and programming.

 Rachel holds Master of Music and Doctoral degrees in choral conducting and music education from Western University and a Bachelor of Music Education from Calvin College, Michigan.
 She has also completed additional choral studies as Conducting Fellow in the Chorus America Conducting Academy and participant in the Eastman School of Music Summer Conducting Institute, the Voice Care Network of St. John’s University, Minnesota, and at the University of Toronto.